Facts about Saint Valentine

 Saint Valentine Biography

-Saint Valentine, according to romantic legend, was a kind-hearted Roman priest who married young couples against the wishes of Emperor Claudius II, and was beheaded for his deeds on the 14th of February.
+Saint Valentine, according to romantic legend, was a kind-hearted Roman priest who married young couples against the wishes of Emperor Claudius II.
+For these deeds he was said to have been beheaded on the 14th of February.
 Today he is the namesake of the romantic holiday known as Valentine’s Day.

 The true origins and identity of St. Valentine are not really known.
 According to the Catholic Encyclopedia, “At least three different Saint Valentines, all of them martyrs, are mentioned in the early martyrologies under the date of 14 February.”